 The toolbox includes several modular interactive tools that you can activate from the command line and use with images displayed in a MATLAB® figure window, called the target image in this documentation.
-The tools are modular because they can be used independently or in combination to create custom graphical user interfaces (GUIs) for image processing applications.
-Using the tools typically involves the following steps.
+The tools are modular because they can be used independently or in combination to create custom image processing apps.

 The following table lists the modular tools in alphabetical order.
 The table includes an illustration of each tool and the function you use to create it.

-Note: The Image Processing Toolbox™ GUI, Image Tool, uses these modular tools — see Using the Image Viewer App to Explore Images.
+Note: The Image Processing Toolbox™ image viewing and exploration app, Image Tool, uses these modular tools — see Display Images with Image Viewer App.

 Summary of Modular Tools